Updated: March 25, 2021

 Step 1: Filing of an application

-It used to be possible to file an application online.
+It used to be possible to apply online.
 But the service has not been running or getting errors as of late.
 Check the IPO Philippines website here to see if it’s now available.

-After filing and paying the necessary fees, an examination for completeness of the submitted requirements will be done by the duty officer.
-Afterwards, you’ll receive your application number.
+After filing and paying the necessary fees, an examination for the completeness of the submitted requirements will be done by the duty officer.
+Afterward, you’ll receive your application number.